-NEWCO ACQUISITION
+NEWCO ACOUISITION

 In August of 1997, a new corporation ("Newco II") which was formed at the direction of Mr. Liggins, entered into a binding letter of intent with respect to the acquisition of certain radio stations in the State of Michigan (the "Newco II Acquisition").
 Under the letter of intent, Newco II agreed to pay \$34,000,000 in cash, \$2,000,000 of which will be deposited in escrow upon the execution of a definitive acquisition agreement and will be available to the sellers as liquidated damages if Newco II breaches its obligations thereunder.
 The Newco II Acquisition is contingent upon certain matters, including the execution of a definitive agreement and the receipt of final approval from the FCC for the transfer of the FCC licenses.
-Although Mr. Liggins may cause Newco II to become a wholly owned subsidiary of the Company, there can be no assurance that Newco II will become a subsidiary of the Company, and if Newco II does become a subsidiary of the Company.
+Although Mr. Liggins may cause Newco II to become a wholly owned subsidiary of the Company, there can be no assurance that Newco II will become a subsidiary of the Company, and if Newco II does become a subsidiary of the Company, there can be no assurance that Newco II would not be designated as an Unrestricted Subsidiary.